NHS Lanarkshire logo

 Understand the anatomy of your pelvis and the changes in your body

-Your body goes through many changes during the course of your pregnancy and it is important to appreciate this as you grow.
-Pregnancy hormones can soften some of the tissues around your pelvis in order to create room for your baby to grow and to prepare you for birth.
-This is completely normal and is in fact a very useful change and research has shown that this does not contribute to you developing symptoms of PPGP.
+order to make room for your baby to grow and to prepare you for giving birth.
+This is completely normal and is in fact a very useful change.
+Research has shown that this change does not mean you will develop symptoms of PPGP.

 Your pelvis is made up of two main joints:

-• Your pubic symphysis joint at the front
+• Your Sacroiliac joints at the back

-• Your sacroiliac joints at the back.
+• Your Pubic symphysis joint at the front

 These joints are supported by ligaments, tendons and muscles which help to give the pelvis stability.